saranOn/saranOn/README.md

 - 👋 Hi, I’m @saranOn
-- 👀 I’m kind of interested in UI  dev  and  node js  and  javascript  stuffs
+- 👀 I’m interested in UI dev and node js and javascript
-- 🌱 No  learning ..  but  like  to learn graphics  desgin with  blender may be
+- 🌱 No  learning .. but I like to learn graphics design
 - 💞️
 - 📫 reach me on njhanumgooglum@gmail.com

 <!---
 saranOn/saranOn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.